Correlations in the low-density Fermi gas: Fermi-Liquid state, Dimerization, and BCS Pairing: Results

 Let us examine the question of stability from the point of view of the existence of solutions of the FHNC-EL equations: {\em In general,\/} the FHNC-EL equations cease to have solutions if the assumed wave function is unstable against small perturbations.
 This is most clearly seen for the case of density fluctuations: The term under the square root of Eq. (\ref{eq:FermiRPA0}) must be positive.
 In the limit $k\rightarrow 0+$ this leads to the condition

-where the right-most expression is the low density limit, $\a0\KF\ll 1$, where $F_0^s$ is small and the in-medium scattering length $a$ is well approximated by the vacuum scattering length $\a0$, see Eq. (\ref{eq:mc2full}).
+The right-most expression is the low density limit, $\a0\KF\ll 1$, where $F_0^s$ is small and the in-medium scattering length $a$ is well approximated by the vacuum scattering length $\a0$, see Eq. (\ref{eq:mc2full}).
 The limit can be regarded as the low density limit of the particle-hole interaction,

-where we used that the induced interaction is of second order in the bare interaction.
+We have used above the fact that the induced interaction is of second order in the bare interaction.
 Hence, the system can be driven into an instability by holding the potential fixed and simply increasing the density factor in Eq. (\ref{eq:Vphrho}).
 Note that the above stability limit (\ref{eq:mc2coll}) is valid for the local correlation operator (\ref{eq:wavefunction}).
 In an improved calculation that does not rely on a local correlation operators but rather includes CBF corrections to all orders \cite{polish} the stability condition would read

 The condition is immediately recognized as the stability condition of Landau's Fermi Liquid theory, $F_0^s > -1$.
 Note that the ground state theory formulated in Eqs. (\ref{eq:FermiRPA0})-(\ref{eq:GFHNC}) does not contain self-energy insertions (called ``cyclic-chain'' diagrams in the FHNC theory), which means that the effective mass is equal to 1.
 According to our findings in Ref. \onlinecite{ljium}, this is an acceptable approximation at the low densities under consideration here.
 Since the interaction contribution to $F_0^s$ is, at low densities, proportional to $k_F$, an instability against density fluctuations could occur for sufficiently attractive interactions.
 This has the consequence that the FHNC-EL equations cease to have a solution.